Valuation of options: Premium components

-This price can be split into two components: intrinsic value, and time value.
+This price can be split into two components: intrinsic value, and time value (also called "extrinsic value").

 Intrinsic value

 The intrinsic value is the difference between the underlying spot price and the strike price, to the extent that this is in favor of the option holder.
 For a call option, the option is in-the-money if the underlying spot price is higher than the strike price; then the intrinsic value is the underlying price minus the strike price.
 For a put option, the option is in-the-money if the strike price is higher than the underlying spot price; then the intrinsic value is the strike price minus the underlying spot price.
 Otherwise the intrinsic value is zero.

 For example, when a DJI call (bullish/long) option is 18,000 and the underlying DJI Index is priced at $18,050 then there is a $50 advantage even if the option were to expire today.
 This $50 is the intrinsic value of the option.